Agatha Christie’s “And Then There Were None”

 The only safe seat is in the audience.

-We’re delighted to be returning to the Library Theatre, Leighton Buzzard (after our previous sell-out performances of Noel Coward’s “Tonight at 8.30” series)
+We were delighted to return to the Library Theatre, Leighton Buzzard (after our previous sell-out performances of Noel Coward’s “Tonight at 8.30” series)